tasket/wyng-backup/README.md

 volumes.
 Alternately, `--all-before` may be used with a single `--session` date-time to prune all sessions prior to that time.

-The `--keep` option can accept a single date-time or a tag in the form `^tagID`.
+Exclusions: The `--keep` option can accept a single date-time or a tag in the form `^tagID`.
 Matching sessions will be excluded from pruning and autopruning.
+Also, any volumes with names that match _'wyng-*metadata'_ will be automatically excluded unless the `--all` option was used to select all volumes.

 Also see `--autoprune` option below which works with `prune` and `send` commands.